-Uniquely, Apollo ultra-low power MCUs optimize both active and sleep mode power.
+Uniquely, Apollo ultra-low power SoCs optimize both active and sleep mode power.
 They consume an industry-leading 30µA/MHz when executing instructions from flash and feature average sleep mode currents as low as 100nA.
 This extremely low energy consumption does not compromise performance.
-The ARM Cortex-M4F core, with its precision floating point unit, offers the computational horsepower required in an Internet of Things (IoT) world where algorithmic processing requirements are increasing due to the growing use of sensors, audio, and automation sources.
+The Arm Cortex-M4F core, with its precision floating point unit, offers the computational horsepower required in an Internet of Things (IoT) world where algorithmic processing requirements are increasing due to the growing use of sensors, audio, and automation sources.

-Highly integrated Apollo MCUs operate at up to 24MHz.
+Highly integrated Apollo SoCs operate at up to 24MHz.
 They are available with up to 512KB of flash and 64KB of RAM to accommodate radio and sensor overhead in addition to application code.
 Communication with sensors, radios, other peripherals and an optional host processor is implemented via I2C/SPI ports and a UART.
 On-chip resources include a 10 bit, 13-channel, 1MS/s ADC and a temperature sensor with ±2ºC accuracy.
 Two compact packaging options are available – a 64-pin, 4.5 x 4.5mm BGA package with 50 GPIO and a further size-optimized 2.4 x 2.77mm, 42-pin CSP with 27 GPIO.

-Ambiq Micro’s SPOT platform operates transistors at subthreshold voltages (less than 0.5V), rather than using transistors that are turned all the way “on” at 1.8V.
+Ambiq’s SPOT platform operates transistors at subthreshold voltages (less than 0.5V), rather than using transistors that are turned all the way “on” at 1.8V.
 It uses the leakage current of “off” transistors to compute in both digital and analog domains.
 The patented technology, implemented in an industry-standard CMOS process, has overcome the challenges of noise susceptibility, temperature sensitivity and process drift previously associated with subthreshold voltage switching.
 The company’s AM08x5 and AM18x5 families of ultra low power real time clocks, launched in 2013, are based on the same platform.